MacLeodDevelopment/andrewmacleod-dot-com/StaticSite/experience/senior-consultant-cgi.md

 ---
 title: "CGI / BJSS"
-subtitle: "I worked as a Senior Software Engineering Consultant from 2021 to 2026."
+subtitle: "Senior Software Engineering Consultant 2021 to 2026."
 linkFriendlyTitle: "Senior Consultant at CGI / BJSS"
 order: 1
 intro: "I worked as a consultant for a number of clients including: the largest healthcare provider in the world, a national airline, the UK Government and the biggest retailer in the UK."